 The person involved in the incident should call Manitoba Hydro immediately and report the location of the hit.
-The exact address, or street intersection, along with what type of contact occurred, will help the utility respond in an appropriate manner.
+(In Winnipeg at 204-480-5900 or outside of Winnipeg at 1-888-624-9376.)
+The exact address, or street intersection, along with what type of contact occurred, will help the utility respond in an appropriate manner